Gardening with a Paintbrush: Remembering John Henry Twachtman

-It’s the anniversary of the death of the landscape painter John Henry Twachtman who died on this day in 1902.
+My darling petal-seekers, it's the anniversary of the death of the landscape painter John Henry Twachtman who left our earthly garden on this day in 1902.

 Twachtman was an impressionist painter known as one of "The Ten," a group of American Impressionists.
-It was said they were gardening with a paintbrush.
+It was said they were gardening with a paintbrush, my fellow flower-lovers.

 By the middle of the 1880s, American impressionists were returning home from France, where they had learned to paint out-of-doors.
 At home in America, the gardening movement was well underway.
 So, when they were looking for things to paint, outside gardens became one of the foremost subjects.

 Following in the footsteps of Monet, the painters would gather their things and go out in search of flowers.
-This period clearly drew the two great arts of painting and horticulture together.
+This period clearly drew the two great arts of painting and horticulture together, much like we ourselves are drawn to the intoxicating scent of a freshly bloomed peony, are we not?

-And here’s a funny story about John Twachtman that was shared in the El Paso Herald in 1902:
+And here's a delicious morsel about John Twachtman that was shared in the El Paso Herald in 1902, my garden companions:

 A man who had once bought one of his landscape paintings, wanted Twachtman to weigh in on the hanging of the picture.
 Twachtman expressed his approval of the background, the height at which the canvas was hung, and the light.